Andrea Luka Zimmerman

+Andrea Luka Zimmerman (they/them) is a German-born, UK-based artist, filmmaker, and cultural activist.
+Their work focuses on themes of social injustice, class, and the experience of marginalized communities.
+They received the Jarman Award in 2020.

+Zimmerman's films include Wayfaring Stranger (2024), the Artangel-produced Here For Life (2019), Erase and Forget (2017), Estate, a Reverie (2015), and Taskafa, Stories of the Street (2013).

+In December 2024, Second Run Films released a 2-disc Blu-ray special edition of their films.
+That same month, the British Film Institute presented the UK premiere of Wayfaring Stranger (2024) and a season dedicated to their work.

 Life and career

-Andrea Luka Zimmerman grew up on several large public housing estates, including the Wohnring in Neuperlach, Germany, and left school at 16.
-After moving to London in 1991, Andrea studied at Central Saint Martins, where they graduated with a BA in 1997 and a PhD (Secreting History: Spectral and Spectacular Representations of Political Violence) in 2006.
+Andrea Luka Zimmerman was born in Munich, Germany, in 1969, and grew up on several large public housing estates, including the Wohnring in Neuperlach.
+They left school at 16 to become a hairdresser at Vidal Sassoon.
+After moving to London in 1991, studied at Central Saint Martins, where they graduated with a BA in 1997 and a PhD (Secreting History: Spectral and Spectacular Representations of Political Violence) in 2006.

-Andrea co-founded the film collective Vision Machine (collaborators on Academy Award-nominated feature documentary The Look of Silence).
-Vision Machine was created in 2001 as an experimental filmmaking collective with the aim to research, analyse and respond to the conditions and mechanisms of economic, political and military power.
-Its members were Christine Cynn, Joshua Oppenheimer, Michael Uwemedimo, Andrea Luka Zimmerman.
+Zimmerman co-founded the film collective **Vision Machine** in 2001, an experimental filmmaking group created to research, analyse and respond to conditions of economic, political and military power.
+Founding members included Christine Cynn, Joshua Oppenheimer, and Michael Uwemedimo.
+The collective collaborated on the Academy Award-nominated documentary The Look of Silence.

-Zimmerman co-founded the cultural collective Fugitive Images, alongside Lasse Johansson and David Roberts in 2009.
+In 2009, Zimmerman co-founded the cultural collective **Fugitive Images** alongside Lasse Johansson and David Roberts.

-Since January 2022, Andrea is Professor of Possible Film at Central Saint Martins.
+Since January 2022, Zimmerman has been a professor of Possible Film at Central Saint Martins.